 New York-based artist Tehching Hsieh has been described as a master of performance art, a moniker that is quite understandable given that he has dedicated his whole life to his craft.
 Born in Taiwan, his original choice of medium was painting, but in 1973 he made the move into performance art.
 His first piece of performance art saw him jump from the second floor of a building breaking both his ankles in the process.
 As a man who gives everything to his work, he also spent a year in a wooden cage deprived of everything but the most basic needs.
 His works will be featured in Taiwan’s exhibition for 2017 Venice Biennale in a piece called Doing Time that will be curated by Adrian Heathfield.

-With such incredible artists highlighting the often overlooked island of Taiwan, it’s no wonder that the country’s young and upcoming contemporary artists are riding on the crest of a wave that will hopefully see the Taiwanese art scene enjoy more international recognition.
+With such incredible artists highlighting the often overlooked island, it’s no wonder that Taiwan’s young and upcoming contemporary artists are riding on the crest of a wave that will hopefully see the Taiwanese art scene enjoy more international recognition.